trilemma-dev/SecureXPC/FAQ.md

 - Security is automatic in most cases

 ## It's secure
-Mach services are by default accessible to any other non-sandboxed process on the system.
+XPC Mach services are by default accessible to any other non-sandboxed process on the system.
 This can (and often has\*) resulted in serious security vulnerabilities.
-This is rather obviously true for services running as root such as those installed with `SMJobBless`, but is also applicable for even sandboxed Mach services such as a login item which has been granted permissions to system resources such as the Mac's microphone or camera.
+This is rather obviously true for services running as root such as those installed with `SMJobBless`, but is also applicable for even sandboxed XPC Mach services such as a login item which has been granted permissions to system resources like the Mac's microphone or camera.

-SecureXPC automatically validates incoming connections for many types of common services such as those installed with `SMJobBless` and login items.
+SecureXPC automatically validates incoming connections for many types of common services including those installed with `SMJobBless` and login items.
 For those not automatically supported, a simple declarative API allows for specifying client requirements such as only allowing connections from clients with the same team identifier as the server.
 If desired requirements can be highly customized via Apple's [code signing requirement language](https://developer.apple.com/library/archive/documentation/Security/Conceptual/CodeSigningGuide/RequirementLang/RequirementLang.html).

-\*There are so many documented cases of these types of security vulnerabilities that it'd be hard to list them all out, but here are a few:
+\*There are so many documented cases of these types of security vulnerabilities that it'd be hard to list them all out;
+here are a few:
 - [Don't Trust the PID!](https://saelo.github.io/presentations/warcon18_dont_trust_the_pid.pdf)
 - [Exploiting XPC in AntiVirus Software](https://youtu.be/zQlE7AzgGdI)
 - [OSX XPC Revisited - 3rd Party Application Flaws](https://youtu.be/KPzhTqwf0bA)